dugajean/dockr-cli/README.md

 $ dockr.phar --version
 ```

-Feel free to move this to `/usr/local/bin` and remove the `.phar` extension.
+Feel free to move this to `/usr/local/bin` so you can run it from anywhere: `$ mv ./dockr.phar /usr/local/bin/dockr`

 ###### Per project installation